Multiplicity (film): Box office

 The film was released July 17 and ranked seventh at the US box office that weekend.
 The film was not a success at the box office, grossing a total of $21,075,014 in the US and Canada, less than half of its $45 million budget, and $36.9 million worldwide.
 The Olympic Games was blamed for the poor opening weekend, and Independence Day held on to the number one position.
 John Krier, head of Exhibitor Relations, disagreed that the Olympics were to blame, instead saying competition from other films were the cause since total grosses were the same as the previous year.
 Multiplicity was competing for the same audience as Eddie Murphy's The Nutty Professor.

 Critical response

 Multiplicity received mixed reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 45% based on 47 reviews, with an average rating of 5.5/10.
+On Rotten Tomatoes, it has an approval rating of 46% based on 48 reviews, with an average rating of 5.4/10.
 The site's critical consensus reads: "This high-concept experiment only proves that a comedy actually can have too much Michael Keaton."
+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 2.5 out of 4, and wrote: "Groundhog Day had a certain sweetness and even a sly philosophical depth, but Multiplicity is more of a ground-level comedy, in which we can usually anticipate the problems for Doug and his clones."
+Janet Maslin of The New York Times gave the film a mixed review, writing that it created "such an uninteresting plot around its bland, generic principals that it rarely reaches the absurdist heights its premise demands."